SAP/cf-java-logging-support/cf-java-logging-support-opentelemetry-agent-extension/README.md

 If you are using Spring Boot, you can bundle both dependencies with the application.
 See the Maven pom of the [Spring Boot sample application](../sample-spring-boot/pom.xml) for details.
-When deployed to a CloudFoundry runtime environment, the Spring Boot jar is expanded, so that the agent and extension jar are available during application start.
+When deployed to a Cloud Foundry runtime environment, the Spring Boot jar is expanded, so that the agent and extension jar are available during application start.
 In that case, the following Java arguments are required:

 ```sh